Fisk metallic burial case: Endorsements

-In April 1850, former U.S. Vice President and Secretary of State John C. Calhoun was buried in a Fisk coffin at the Congressional Cemetery in Washington, DC; President Zachary Taylor died unexpectedly in July, 1850 and was entombed in a Fisk case.
+In April 1850, former U.S. vice president and secretary of state John C. Calhoun was buried in a Fisk coffin at the Congressional Cemetery in Washington, D.C.; President Zachary Taylor died unexpectedly in July 1850 and was entombed in a Fisk case.
 Around this time, Jefferson Davis, Henry Clay, and Daniel Webster publicly endorsed the Fisk model, stating that in their opinion, the Fisk was "the best article known to us for transporting the dead to their final resting place".